 We love our work.
 Because each one of our clients has a distinct culture, every project takes on a life and story of its own and contributes to our growth as recruitment marketers.

 And while every story we uncovered last year provides candidates with insight, some do the job better than others.
-Here are our favorite employee stories from 2018, along with reasons why each piece is great recruitment marketing content.
+Here are some of our favorite employee stories, along with reasons why each piece is great recruitment marketing content.

 See below for examples and tips to inspire your content!